SeverSerenitygit/SeverSerenitygit.github.io/_posts/2026-03-25-HTB-Jeeves-Machine-Walkthrough.md

 `JuicyPotato` effected Versions before `1803` in Windows 10 while `PrintSpoofer` can be used to exploit versions above, we can see that the version is `10.0.10586` which maps to `1511` meaning it is vulnerable to `JuicyPotato`

->[!note]
+> Don't confuse yourself that those two are distinct misconfiguration, they are exploiting the same thing but different versions require different exploit.
->Don't confuse yourself that those two are distinct misconfiguration, they are exploiting the same thing but different versions require different exploit.
+{: .prompt-tip}

 Now let's download [JuicyPotato.exe](https://github.com/itm4n/PrintSpoofer/releases/tag/v1.0) for exploitation and [nc.exe](https://github.com/int0x33/nc.exe/) to get `SYSTEM` reverse shell, after downloading we are going to host them with this command: